WhiteCloudOL/Qbot-StartScripts/README.md

 # Maibot-StartScripts
-An easy way to launch MaiBot on Linux.
+An easy way to launch MaiBot on Linux&Windows